ZeXtras/universal-dialer/README.md

 Every user have to enable his local phone with number/pin combination: right click on zimlet menu panel and open Settings Dialog, then insert user number and user pin.

-####Asterisk Case:
-Asterisk requires to set context and doesn't have an authorization control, which is given by admin in global config.

 ###Call